 NSW SES Flood Data Portal

-Developed as a partnership between the NSW State Emergency Service (SES) and the NSW Office of Environment and Heritage, the flood data portal aims to improve the sharing of key flood data (data sets, flood studies, organisations) within government and other stakeholders.
+Developed as a partnership between the NSW State Emergency Service (SES) and the former NSW Office of Environment and Heritage, the flood data portal aims to improve the sharing of key flood data (data sets, flood studies, organisations) within government and other stakeholders.

 Using this tool, you can search by council area, town, or coordinates.